arpastrana/directional_clustering/README.md

 encode the maximum amount of directional information about a principal stress field.
 We leverage clustering methods to this end.

-Zooming out a bit, this work can be extended to consider other non-structural vector fields such as curvature, or combinations thereof.

 ## How to I use this thing?

-****PLACEHOLDER.
+**PLACEHOLDER.
 Please provide instructions on how to use the two driver codes.**.

 ## Installation